Richard Carmona

 In August 2006, Carmona returned home to Tucson, Arizona.
-In November 2011, he announced he would seek the Democratic Party's nomination for United States Senate in the hopes of succeeding outgoing Republican Senator Jon Kyl, despite being registered as a political Independent.
+In November 2011, he announced he would seek the Democratic Party's nomination for United States Senate in the hopes of succeeding outgoing Republican Senator Jon Kyl, despite being registered as a political independent.
 He narrowly lost to Republican challenger Congressman Jeff Flake.

 Early life, education, and early career

 Carmona was born in New York City, of Puerto Rican descent, and raised in Harlem.
 After dropping out of DeWitt Clinton High School at age 16, he enlisted in the U.S. Army in 1967.
-While enlisted, he received his General Educational Development (GED), joined the United States Army Special Forces, became a combat-decorated Vietnam veteran, and began his career in medicine as a Special Forces Medic.
+While enlisted, he received his General Educational Development (GED), joined the United States Army Special Forces, became a combat-decorated Vietnam War veteran, and began his career in medicine as a Special Forces Medic.
+For injuries he sustained in Vietnam, Carmona received two Purple Hearts.

 After leaving active duty, Carmona attended the Bronx Community College of the City University of New York, where he earned his associate of arts degree in nursing.
-In 1977, he graduated from the University of California, San Francisco (UCSF), with a bachelor of science degree in biology and chemistry; in 1979, he received his medical degree from UCSF, where he was awarded the gold-headed cane as the top graduate.
+In 1977, he graduated from the University of California, San Francisco (UCSF), with a Bachelor of Science degree in biology and chemistry; in 1979, he received his medical degree from UCSF, where he was awarded the gold-headed cane as the top graduate.
 In 1998, he earned a Master's degree in Public Health (M.P.H.) from the University of Arizona.